-As of the date of this prospectus, we have (i) 23,375,988 outstanding Public Warrants to purchase 23,375,988 shares of our Class A Common Stock, exercisable at an exercise price of \$11.50 per share, which expire on the earlier to occur of July 21, 2026 or redemption; (ii) 276,131 outstanding Private Warrants to purchase 276,131 shares of our Class A Common Stock, exercisable at an exercise price of \$11.50 per share, which expire on July 21, 2026, (iii) 28,431,635 ATW NPA Warrants, exercisable at an exercise price equal to \$0.6427 per share, which expire on June 9, 2028, (iv) 63,557,135 SPA Warrants, exercisable at an exercise price of \$5.00 per share, which expire on August 15, 2029, and (v) 1,429,068 other warrants, exercisable at an exercise price of \$4.69 per share and expire on various dates through August 10, 2028.
+As of the date of this prospectus, we have (i) 23,375,988 outstanding Public Warrants to purchase 23,375,988 shares of our Class A Common Stock, exercisable at an exercise price of \$11.50 per share, which expire on the earlier to occur of July 21, 2026 or redemption; (ii) 276,131 outstanding Private Warrants to purchase 276,131 shares of our Class A Common Stock, exercisable at an exercise price of \$11.50 per share, which expire on July 21, 2026, (iii) 28,431,635 ATW NPA Warrants, exercisable at an exercise price equal to the lower of (x) \$2.2865 and (y) the conversion price of the ATW NPA Notes (based on 92% of the lowest daily volume weighted average price per share during the seven (7) trading days prior to conversion date, and subject to certain adjustments), which expire on June 9, 2028, (iv) 68,319,039 SPA Warrants, exercisable at an exercise price of \$5.00 per share, which expire on August 15, 2029, and (v) 1,429,068 other warrants, exercisable at an exercise price of \$4.69 per share and expire on various dates through August 10, 2028.

 The exercise of Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Class A Common Stock and the spread between the exercise price of the Warrant and the price of our Class A Common Stock at the time of exercise.
 For example, to the extent that the price of our Class A Common Stock exceeds \$11.50 per share, it is more likely that holders of our Public Warrants and Private Warrants will exercise their warrants.
 If the price of our Common Stock is less than \$11.50 per share, it is unlikely that such holders will exercise their warrants.
-As of November 7, 2022, the closing price of our Class A Common Stock was \$0.6896 per share.
+As of September 30, 2022, the closing price of our Class A Common Stock was \$0.6362 per share.
 There can be no assurance that all of our Warrants will be in the money prior to their expiration.
 Our Public Warrants under certain conditions, as described in the warrant agreement, are redeemable by FFIE at a price of \$0.01 per warrant.
 Our Private Warrants are not redeemable so long as they are held by the initial stockholders and are exercisable on a cashless basis.
 Our ATW NPA Warrants are not redeemable and are exercisable on a cash or cashless basis, and our SPA Warrants are redeemable under certain conditions for \$0.01 per warrant and exercisable on a cash or cashless basis.
 As such, it is possible that we may never generate any cash proceeds from the exercise of our Warrants.
 As of the date of this prospectus, we have neither included nor intend to include any potential cash proceeds from the exercise of our Warrants in our short-term or long-term liquidity projections.
 We will continue evaluate the probability of warrant exercise over the life of our Warrants and the merit of including potential cash proceeds from the exercise thereof in our liquidity projections.